 Chris Himmel - Ownership

 Chris Himmel, President of the Himmel Hospitality Group (HHG), grew up in the restaurant business.
 The Himmel family owns and operates three of Boston/Cambridge’s most successful and respected restaurants.
-Chris has been a fixture at the HHG restaurants most of his life; first at Grill 23 & Bar, one of the country’s top steak and seafood grill; next at the iconic Harvest in Harvard Square, where New England farmers and product have been the culinary inspiration for over 45 years, at the popular Back Bay restaurant; and most recently at Bistro du Midi, and The Banks Fish House.
+Chris has been a fixture at the HHG restaurants most of his life; Grill 23 & Bar, Harvest, Bistro du Midi, and The Banks Fish House.

 Chris’ philosophy is grounded in hospitality and product.
 “At our core is the commitment to the finest ingredients and the best trained staff,” Chris explains.
 A graduate of the prestigious Cornell School of Hotel Administration, Chris set his sights on learning from the best in hospitality, training under Danny Meyer and Chef Thomas Keller.
 Running the four restaurants owned by Himmel Hospitality Group, Chris brings a deep passion for product and hospitality to each of the restaurants.